Lily in Love: Plot

-Fitz Wynn (Christopher Plummer), a successful and truly talented but overly satisfied stage actor, wants to star in a new movie written by his wife Lily (Maggie Smith).
+Fitz Wynn, a truly talented but overly satisfied stage actor, wants to star in a new movie written by his wife Lily.

 She does not feel her Fitz is right for the part, and explains to him why and what she is looking for in the role.
-With the help of his old friend and business partner Jerry (Adolph Green), Fitz orchestrates his own transformation into Roberto Terranova, a blonde Italian alter ego who seems to be exactly what Lily wants for the role.
-During production of the film in Hungary, Fitz becomes alarmed as Lily seems to fall for his portrayal of Roberto.
+Fitz proceeds to orchestrate his own transformation into Roberto Terranova, a blonde Italian who seems to be exactly what Lily wants.

-Production

-In 1977 Smith had starred in a triumphant Toronto stage revival of The Chocolate Soldier, the musical adaptation of the original play.
-This film was the first screen appearance for Aaron Lustig.
-According the Smith's biographer, she referred to the film as "the ghoulash" and admitted to not understanding the Hungarian director's direction.
-She also called her co-star "Christopher Bummer."